lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 * The pointed-to-memory is allocated and has at least `size_of::<T>()` bytes.
 * If T has [invalid values](https://doc.rust-lang.org/nomicon/what-unsafe-does.html), the pointed-to-memory does not contain one.

 The upshot of all of this is that *generally* you should avoid mixing references and unsafe pointers.
-Unsafe code should generally provide a safe referency-interface at its API boundary, and then internally drop the references and try to stay in unsafe pointer land.
+Unsafe code should *generally* provide a safe-referency-interface at its API boundary, and then internally drop the references and try to stay in unsafe pointer land.
 This way you minimize the strong assertions you make about your sketchy low-level data structures' memory.

 Ok, simple enough, right?